How downtime can actually help you—and your business—grow.

 Use this downtime as an opportunity to update and upgrade your:

-- Social media profiles.
-Now more than ever, people are relying on social media as a way to stay informed about and connected with their favorite companies.
+- Social media profiles: Now more than ever, people are relying on social media as a way to stay informed about and connected with their favorite companies.
 Use this downtime to maintain that connection and continue to build relationships with your customers.
-Respond to comments more frequently, post new types of content (like video) or explore new social media platforms.
+Respond to comments more frequently, post new types of content (like video), or explore new social media platforms.
+Upgrading your social media profile and making connections with your followers a top priority will help ensure that your downtime doesn’t result in any lost customers—at least not from social media.

-It’s also important to make sure your branding is consistent across every platform.
-Your customers should have a consistent experience of your brand whether they’re checking out your website, scrolling through your social media feed, or shopping your eCommerce store.
-Review through your digital presence and make sure it feels consistent.
+To maintain your brand reputation, it’s also important to make sure your branding is consistent across every platform.
+Your customers should have a consistent experience of your brand whether they’re checking out your website, scrolling through your social media feed, or shopping your e-commerce store.
+Review your digital presence and make sure it feels consistent.
 For example:

 - Are you using the same brand voice across all platforms (like website copy and social media posts)?